New Zealand’s passing of the Zero-carbon bill into law is a historic moment. It reinforces its commitment to climate change while setting an example.

 Chris Cameron is a UN-accredited expert inventory reviewer on greenhouse gas emissions and also led Wellington City’s climate change office before undertaking a PhD in climate science four years ago (Jones, 2019).

 Jones (2019) wrote that Cameron will start his new role in December and help the council ’embed climate resilience and a low emissions approach.’
-The Council has earmarked $500 thousand for its climate change initiative, Jones (2019) added.
+Jones (2019) added that the council has earmarked $500 thousand for its climate change initiative.

 Nelson is a coastal city facing Tasman Bay.
 On February 1, 2018, Cyclone Fehi brought strong storm surges that flooded and damaged roads and infrastructure along the coast, most notably the historic waterfront venues like the 100+-year-old Boathouse and the Boatshed café (RNZ, 2019).

-The damage and disruptions that Nelson City sustained from the storm surges brought by Cyclone Fehi and the gradual erosion of its coasts have pushed the city to take climate actions.
-This will also help them prepare for more extreme events in the future.
+The damage and disruptions that Nelson City sustained from the storm surges brought by Cyclone Fehi and the gradual erosion of its coasts have pushed the city to take climate action.
+This will also help the city prepare for more extreme events in the future.
 This could start a pattern that other coastal areas or cities in New Zealand could follow, especially those at risk of sea-level rise and erosion.

-Integrating climate change into the city’s infrastructure asset management planning and having available climate information and data will help the community strengthen their climate adaptation, mitigation and resilience.
+Integrating climate change into the city’s infrastructure asset management planning and making available climate information and data will help the community strengthen its climate adaptation, mitigation, and resilience.

 Read more about Nelson’s climate adaptation and mitigation plans by clicking on the button below: